wazuh/wazuh-dashboard-plugins/README.md

 ## Contribute

-If you want to contribute to our project please read our [contribution guidelines and recommendations for this project](CONTRIBUTING.md) and don't hesitate to send a pull request.
+If you want to contribute to our project please read our [contribution guidelines](CONTRIBUTING.md) for this project, and don't hesitate to send a pull request.
 You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh), by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com), to ask questions and participate in discussions.

 ## Software and libraries used